data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 **Replicate Existing Data:** Whether to replicate existing data from the source database.
 When false, any existing data in the source tables will be ignored, and only changes that happened after the pipeline started will be replicated.
 By default, existing data will be replicated.

-**project:** The Google Cloud Platform project that has enabled the Datastream API.
+**Project:** The Google Cloud Platform project that has enabled the Datastream API.
 It will default to the value of the system property `GOOGLE_CLOUD_PROJECT` or `GCLOUD_PROJECT` for CDAP and Data Fusion Project for Data Fusion.

 **Datastream Service Account Key:** The service account key for the service account that will be used as the identity to call the Datastream API.
 It will default to the content of the file referred by the system property `GOOGLE_APPLICATION_CREDENTIALS` for CDAP and Data Fusion Service Account for Data Fusion.

 **GCS Service Account Key:** The service account key for the service account that will be used as the identity to access GCS.
 Datastream will write the change stream to the GCS bucket you specified as the `GCS Bucket` property of this plugin.
 This service account will be used as the identity to get and create (if you want this plugin to create a new bucket) the bucket and read Datastream result from the bucket.
 It will default to the content of the file referred by the system property `GOOGLE_APPLICATION_CREDENTIALS` for CDAP and Data Fusion Service Account for Data Fusion.

 **GCS Bucket:** The GCS (Google Cloud Storage) bucket that Datastream will write its output to.
-If the bucket you provide doesn't exist or you leave it as empty, this plugin will create a new one in the `project` you specified in this plugin.
+If the bucket you provide doesn't exist or you leave it as empty, this plugin will create a new one in the `Project` you specified in this plugin.

-**Path Prefix:** The GCS (Google Clous Storage) path prefix in the bucket that Datastream will write its output to.
+**Path Prefix:** The GCS (Google Cloud Storage) path prefix in the bucket that Datastream will write its output to.
 This prefix will be prefixed to the Datastream output path.
 It's usually used when you want Datastream to write its output to an existing bucket and you want to easily differentiate it from other existing GCS files by its path prefix.

 Limitations
 -----------